normdoow/blog/_posts/2019-5-8-there-are-2-camps-for-startup-advice.markdown

 Peter also talks about One to N businesses.
 This is probably more where you want to be if you are an Indie hacker and following camp two advice.
 You are going to need an idea that doesn’t take a ton of research and new work, and one that others have done pieces of so you have something to work with and build on.
 You’re not going to want to invent an entire new market.

-I do think there could potentially be some business ideas that fit in both the full blown startup side (Camp 1) and bootstrapped side (Camp 2).
+I do think there could potentially be some business ideas that fit in both the full blown startup side (camp one) and bootstrapped side (camp two).
 There may just be less of those kinds of ideas.

 <center><img src="/assets/img/camp1_camp2.png" alt="" /></center>